bodrick/awesome/TOPICS.md

 *   [languagetool-org/languagetool](https://github.com/languagetool-org/languagetool) - Style and Grammar Checker for 25+ Languages

-## firewall

-*   [FingerlessGlov3s/OPNsensePIAWireguard](https://github.com/FingerlessGlov3s/OPNsensePIAWireguard) - This script automates the process of getting Wireguard setup on OPNsense to connect to PIA's NextGen Wireguard servers.
-It will create Wireguard Instance(Local) and Peer(Endpoint) on your OPNsense setup.
-*   [mikeroyal/WireGuard-Guide](https://github.com/mikeroyal/WireGuard-Guide) - WireGuard Guide.
-Learn all  about WireGuard for Networking and in the Cloud (Azure, AWS, and GCP).
-*   [basil00/Divert](https://github.com/basil00/Divert) - WinDivert: Windows Packet Divert

 ## opnsense

 *   [FingerlessGlov3s/OPNsensePIAWireguard](https://github.com/FingerlessGlov3s/OPNsensePIAWireguard) - This script automates the process of getting Wireguard setup on OPNsense to connect to PIA's NextGen Wireguard servers.
 It will create Wireguard Instance(Local) and Peer(Endpoint) on your OPNsense setup.